 Most addicts tend to be malnourished as they do not take care of their physical health.

-Rehab clinics are aware of this, and they tend to have in-patient health providers to help the addicts with nutrition and exercise programmes.
+Alcohol rehab without insurance coverage clinics are aware of this, and they tend to have in-patient treatment providers to help the addicts with nutrition and exercise programmes.

-Alcohol abuse is one of the leading causes of physical and mental disorders, and this is why rehab centres need to have this kind of programme.
+Alcohol abuse is one of the leading causes of physical and mental disorders, and this is why drug rehab without health insurance coverage treatment centres need to have this kind of programme.

-The rehab benefits stretch beyond the treatment period.
+The benefits of drug rehab without insurance coverage stretch beyond the treatment period.
 When the patients are released from rehab, they are not just thrown into the world to take care of themselves.

-Instead, they are provided with on-going aftercare comprising support groups and programmes that help them integrate back into society and implement what they learned in the rehab centre.
+Instead, they are provided with on-going aftercare comprising support groups and programmes that help them integrate back into society and implement what they learned in the drug or alcohol treatment facility.

-How much a rehab costs will depending on the provider, and if you require immediate help, you might have to pay for treatment.
+How much a rehab treatment costs will depending on the drug treatment provider, and if you require immediate help, you might have to accrue immediate financial burden emanating from the substance abuse treatment.

-Some programmes cost even more depending on the luxury level and reputation of the clinic.
+Some treatment costs are even more depending on the luxury level and reputation of the clinic.

 In short, the amount you pay for the treatment depends on the clinic you choose and the length of the programme.

 How long inpatient rehab last will depend on the severity of the addiction and substance abused.
-Most facilities, however, offer a standard 30-day programme.
+Most behavioral treatment facilities, however, offer a standard 30-day programme.

-Although, some people would benefit from more extended programmes of around 60 – 90 days and even longer outpatient programmes for further developing and maintaining a steady path for recovery.
+Although, some people would benefit from more extended programmes of around 60 – 90 days and even longer outpatient treatment programs for further developing and maintaining a steady path for recovery.

 - Does the patient have a co-occurring condition?

-- Does the patient have any medical conditions?
+- Does the patient have any medical emergency or conditions?